 I said, "You want to stop and get a pizza before we see the show?"

 Cindy said, "Sure!
 Why not?"

-The Vitale family moved to Muscatine in the early 80's from their native Sicily and first opened Salvatore Vitale's in 1983.
 Salvatore (known to the locals as Sam) and Claudio Vitale, along with their wives, Francesca and Domenica, run the day to day operations with much of the menu filled with Vitale family recipes.
 Everything is homemade at Vitale's including the sauces and the mouthwatering desserts made daily by Francesca and Domenica.
-And, as it turns out, Antonia Sgro from Antonella's in Davenport is the sister of the Vitale brothers.
-OK, so, that's the connection!
+And it turns out that Toni at Antonella's in Davenport is actually Antonia Vitale-Sgro, the sister of the Vitale brothers who co-owns the restaurant with her husband, Giovanni (John).

 The Vitale's also co-own and operate Piazza Bella in Muscatine, a private banquet hall that the locals use for wedding receptions, parties and meetings.
 I understand they now open Piazza Bella from 11 a.m. to 2 p.m. for lunch on Sundays.
 I don't know if it's a buffet or an "order from the menu" place, but it would be interesting to try.

 After initially passing Salvatore's, we went around the block and parked in front of the place (see map).
 It was a little before 9:00 p.m. when we walked into Salvatore's.
 The knotty pine walls are covered with pictures of the Vitale family and Italian scenery.
 There's a fire place along the north wall of the restaurant and booths are along the south wall.
 We found a table near the fire place along the wall and Cindy had a good view back into the small bar/kitchen area while I looked out toward the front door.
 A young waitress came over and gave us a couple of menus and took our drink order.
 I had a beer while Cindy got a glass of their house red wine.